 Pre cut parchment paper rounds with lift tabs make placing your sourdough into your hot Dutch Oven so much easier!
 Now you can of course just use regular parchment paper, however, it can sometimes get scrunched up inside the Dutch Oven.
 This is a simple, easy way to ensure that your bread is neatly and easily placed into the Dutch Oven.

 A banneton is a basket that acts as a shaping container for your sourdough during the cold ferment.
 It allows your dough to rest, while still maintaining its tension.
 You can use a tea towel lined bowl – but a banneton is a much better choice as it allows your dough to breathe and also ensures the perfect contour.
 You can even get the pretty lines you see on some sourdough loaves.
-The size of banneton you buy will depend on the size of your Dutch Oven (you want your banneton to fit inside your Dutch Oven, then you know your dough will fit). ” target=”_blank”>Bannetons are available in various shapes and sizes.
-You’ll find a round one here and an oval shape for batards here.
+The size of banneton you buy will depend on the size of your Dutch Oven (you want your banneton to fit inside your Dutch Oven, then you know your dough will fit).
+Simple Sourdough Recipe, you’ll find the correct size for a batard here and a boule here.

 While traditionally sourdough has been mixed by hand, there are many recipes, including sandwich loaves and pizza dough, which is much easier when mixed in a stand mixer with a dough hook.
 Depending on how much bread you are wanting to make, stand mixers can start under $100 and range right up to several thousands for more commercial level mixers.
 Somewhere in between is a mixer that is perfect for the home baker.
 This Kitchen Aid Stand Mixer is the perfect compromise and is perfect for the at home sourdough baker who would like to produce easy sandwich breads, cinnamon buns and other items that need to be kneaded heavily.
 It’s also handy for those who might not be able to handle sourdough bread due to arthritis or other illness.